adetch/slate/source/includes/_autocomplete_items.add_an_item.md

 image_url | No | A URL that points to an image you'd like displayed next to some item (only applicable when url is supplied) description | No | A description for some item (only applicable when url is supplied) id | No | An arbitrary ID you would like associated with this item.
-You can use this field to store your own IDs of the items to more easily access them in other API calls.
+You can use this field to store your own IDs of the items to more easily access them in other API calls. metadata | No | You can associate schema-less data with items by passing in an array of keys and values.
+To configure search and display of this data reach out to support@constructor.io.